xregistry/spec/message/spec.md

 For clarity of the definition, you MAY always declare all implied attribute properties explicitly, but they MUST conform with the rules above.

+#### Message Bindings

-### "HTTP/1.1", "HTTP/2", "HTTP/3"
+##### "HTTP/1.1", "HTTP/2", "HTTP/3" binding

-The "HTTP" format is used to define messages that are sent over an HTTP connection.
-The format is based on the [HTTP Message Format][HTTP Message Format] and is common across all version of HTTP.
+The "HTTP" binding is used to define messages that are sent over an HTTP connection.
+The binding is based on the
+[HTTP Message Format][HTTP Message Format] and is common across all versions of HTTP.

-The [`metadata`](#metadata-message-metadata) object MAY contain several
+The [`message`](#message-protocol-binding) object MAY contain several
 properties:

 | Property  | Type          | Description                  |